Microsoft's Surface Pro 8 features a processor bump, 120Hz display and Thunderbolt 4

 Speaking of the Pro X, Microsoft’s ARM-powered Surface got a small update with a lower-cost Wi-Fi-only model.

 Microsoft’s Surface Pro 8 starts at $1,399.
 The 2-in-1 is available to pre-order now and releases on October 5th.
+(Update: Microsoft’s website lists the Pro 8 as available starting October 21st, not October 5th.
+MobileSyrup has reached out to the company for confirmation.)

 Click here to learn more about the full line of products revealed at the 2021 Microsoft Surface event.